Kadian Detox

 Anorexia

-The FDA states that an individual can become anorexic during withdrawal from Kadian.
-Of course, this does not occur in every individual patient, but the signs can sometimes be ignored, especially if you are not begin cared for in a professional medical detox program.
+An individual can become anorexic during withdrawal from Kadian due to stomach upset and lack of appetite.
+Of course, this does not occur in every individual patient, but the signs can sometimes be ignored, especially if you are not being cared for in a professional medical detox program.

 Dehydration